 In this experiment, we simulated noise levels as in the acquisition of typical interferometric FPs.
-We investigated the U--net and V--net models performance for seven levels of Gaussian noise; \ie, seven standard deviations $\sigma$ for the noise $\eta$ in \eqref{eq:fp}.
+We investigated the performance of the U--net and V--net models for seven levels of Gaussian noise; \ie, seven standard deviations $\sigma$ for the noise $\eta$ in \eqref{eq:fp}.
 Such $\sigma$ values are indicated in first column in Table \ref{tab:exps_gss}.
-For each trained model, we used a randomly generated training set and randomly generated initial starting point for the the models' parameters (weights).
+For each trained model, we used a randomly generated training set and a randomly generated initial starting point for the models' parameters (weights).
 Table \ref{tab:exps_gss} reports the averaged Mean--Absolute--Error (MAE) of the reconstructions over ten different trained models.

 Table \ref{tab:exps_gss} shows that, in general, V--net performs better than U--net for denoising FPs corrupted with Gaussian noise.
 According to Fig. \ref{fig:exps_gss}, the V--net model has a superior performance for higher standard deviation values ($\sigma > 0.15$ with a signal's dynamic range into the interval $[0,2]$).
 Both models have a similar performance for $\sigma$ close to $0.1$.
 On the other hand, U--net produces better reconstructions for low noise levels ($\sigma \le 0.05$).
 Fig. \ref{fig:FPs} shows examples of FPs normalised with our method (noise with $\sigma = 0.15$).
 In general, V--net presents lower error variance, that is understood as a better precision of the results.